kgxsz/devops-101/part-four/README.md

 This will take a little while.
 In the meantime, it's worth looking over `playbook.yml` to refresh your memory on what we're doing to get CI up and running.
 Not much has changed since the last workshop, with the exception of a few extra packages being installed on the CI slave, like Leiningen, Ruby, and the AWS cli.

-When Ansible has completed, ssh to it with port forwarding such that we can access the Go Server web console:
+When Ansible has completed, ssh to it with port forwarding such that we can access the Go web console:

 ```
 ssh -L 8153:localhost:8153 ubuntu@YOUR_CI_MASTER_PUBLIC_IP -i ~/.ssh/main.pem
 ```

-Now open `http://localhost:8153/` in your browser to access the Go server web console.
+Now open `http://localhost:8153/` in your browser to access the Go web console.

 ## Create your first pipeline